-After completing medical school Dr. Derck, set up his medical practice in Chatham.
-His practice was advertised in the 1895-1896 Chatham Business Directory.
+After completing medical school, Dr. Derck set up his medical practice in Chatham.
+The medical practice was advertised in the 1895-1896 Chatham Business Directory.
 The office was located at 14 St. George Street.

-Dr. and Mrs. Derck, moved to Port Huron, Michigan prior to the birth of their daughter Verna Elizabeth Derck (born May 1898).
+Dr. and Mrs. Derck moved to Port Huron, Michigan prior to the birth of their daughter Verna Elizabeth Derck who was born in May of 1898.

-Dr. Derck died in 1946 and he was buried next to his first wife at the Lakeside Cemetery, Port Huron, Michigan.
+Dr. Derck died in the Port Huron Hospital on the 2nd of September 1946.
+At the time of his death, he resided at 4110 Military Street.
+He was buried next to his first wife at the Lakeside Cemetery.
 Mrs. Margaret Derck died in July of 1967 and she was also buried at Lakeside Cemetery.